-- (B) is engaged or proposes to engage in the business of issuing face-amount certificates of the installment type, or has been engaged in such business and has any such certificate outstanding; or - (C) is engaged or proposes to engage in the business of investing, reinvesting, owning, holding, or trading in securities, and owns or proposes to acquire investment securities having a value exceeding 40 per centum of the value of such issuer's total assets (exclusive of Government securities5 and cash items) on an unconsolidated basis (the "40% Test").
+- (A) is or holds itself out as being engaged primarily, or proposes to engage primarily, in the business of investing, reinvesting, or trading in securities (the "Business Test"); - (B) is engaged or proposes to engage in the business of issuing face-amount certificates of the installment type, or has been engaged in such business and has any such certificate outstanding; or - (C) is engaged or proposes to engage in the business of investing, reinvesting, owning, holding, or trading in securities, and owns or proposes to acquire investment securities having a value exceeding 40 per centum of the value of such issuer's total assets (exclusive of Government securities5 and cash items) on an unconsolidated basis (the "40% Test").

 As a result of the accounting requirements of the 40% Test, an issuer that prepares its financial statements on a consolidated basis with its subsidiaries and does not prepare separate financial statements (including separate financial statements of each of its subsidiaries, as applicable) on an unconsolidated basis may not be able to apply the 40% Test without undertaking significant additional accounting work.
 However, a related rule may provide a more efficient method for such an issuer to determine its status under the 1940 Act.
-Specifically, notwithstanding the 40% Test, Rule 3a-1 provides that an issuer will not be deemed an "investment company" if, on a consolidated basis with its wholly-owned subsidiaries,6 no more than 45% of the issuer's total assets (exclusive of Government securities and cash items) (the "Asset Test") consists of, and no more than 45% of the issuer's net income after taxes over the last four fiscal quarters combined (the "Income Test") is derived from, securities other than: (i) Government securities; (ii) securities of certain majority-owned subsidiaries7 of the issuer that are not investment companies; and (iv) securities of certain companies that are controlled primarily8 by the issuer that are not investment companies.
+Specifically, notwithstanding the 40% Test, Rule 3a-1 provides that an issuer will not be deemed an "investment company" if, on a consolidated basis with its wholly-owned subsidiaries, 6 no more than 45% of the issuer's total assets (exclusive of Government securities and cash items) (the "Asset Test") consists of, and no more than 45% of the issuer's net income after taxes over the last four fiscal quarters combined (the "Income Test") is derived from, securities other than: (i) Government securities; (ii) securities issued by employees' securities companies; (iii) securities of certain majority-owned subsidiaries of the issuer that are not investment companies; and (iv) securities of certain companies that are controlled primarily by the issuer that are not investment companies.
 For purposes of this Application, assets that constitute investment securities for the 40% Test and that would be included in the numerator for the Asset Test, as applicable, are referred to as "bad" assets (collectively, "Bad Assets").
 All other assets, except for Government securities ("U.S. Government Securities") and cash items, are referred to as "good" assets (collectively, "Good Assets").

-In order to rely on Rule 3a-1, an issuer must satisfy each of the Asset Test and the Income Test (together, the "45% Tests") and additionally must not: (i) hold itself out as being engaged primarily, or propose to engage primarily, in the business of investing, reinvesting, or trading in securities; (ii) be engaged or propose to engage
+In order to rely on Rule 3a-1, an issuer must satisfy each of the Asset Test and the Income Test (together, the "45% Tests") and additionally must not: (i) hold itself out as being engaged primarily, or propose to engage